istio/istio.io/content/en/docs/setup/install/multicluster/shared/index.md

 ---

-Setup a [multicluster Istio service mesh](/docs/ops/deployment/deployment-models/#multiple-clusters) across multiple clusters with a shared control plane.
-In this configuration, multiple Kubernetes clusters running a remote configuration connect to a shared Istio [control plane](/docs/ops/deployment/deployment-models/#control-plane-models) running in a main cluster.
-Clusters may be on the same network or different networks than other clusters in the mesh.
-Once one or more remote Kubernetes clusters are connected to the Istio control plane, Envoy can then form a mesh.
+Setup a [multicluster Istio service mesh](/docs/ops/deployment/deployment-models/#multiple-clusters)

+across multiple {{< gloss "remote cluster" >}}remote clusters{{< /gloss >}} that share a control plane.
+In this configuration, multiple Kubernetes clusters running a remote configuration connect to a shared Istio [control plane](/docs/ops/deployment/deployment-models/#control-plane-models) running in a {{< gloss >}}primary cluster{{< /gloss >}}.
+The remote clusters can share the same network or be in other networks.
+After one or more remote clusters are connected to the Istio control plane in the primary cluster, Envoy can then form a mesh.

 {{< image width="80%" link="./multicluster-with-vpn.svg" caption="Istio mesh spanning multiple Kubernetes clusters with direct network access to remote pods over VPN" >}}